blackninja81/artflow/README.md

  @react-three/fiber @react-three/drei you can install them using npm i  react-three On importing the model we ran the following command to generate a 3js file for the model npx gltfjsx public/name.glb
  This creates a file Name.jsx which contains the 3js cordinates.
  From here we import the file into the App.jsx file and setup the canvas for the 3js model.
 In this file we also defined the controls to move the camera around as well as the mouse.
 We then run the command npm run dev this runs the web app in the browser.
-The web app experiences some render issues therefore some items may appear and dissapear depending on the camera perspective.
+The web app experiences some render issues therefore some items may appear and dissapear depending on the camera perspective